Jim Longley: Political career

 Longley began his political career in 1974, when he joined the Liberal Party.
 In 1978 he founded the Pittwater Young Liberals and served as their President.
 He was also President of the Mackellar Federal Electoral Council.

 On 31 May 1986 Longley was elected to the New South Wales Legislative Assembly, and soon thereafter was appointed the Acting Shadow Minister for Finance.
 In 1992, he was appointed Minister for Community Services and Assistant Minister for Health, and in late 1993 added Aboriginal Affairs and Ageing to his portfolio.
 After the Liberal-led minority coalition lost government in March 1995, he served for a year in Opposition before resigning on 20 March 1996, after nearly ten years in the Assembly.

 Post political career

-After his resignation from Parliament in 1996 until late 2000, Longley was the CEO of Anglican Retirement Villages in the Diocese of Sydney, after which he took up a government-liaison role with the Commonwealth Bank of Australia as General Manager/Executive Vice President Government Finance.
+After his resignation from Parliament in 1996 until late 2000, Longley was the Chief Executive Officer of Anglican Retirement Villages in the Diocese of Sydney, after which he took up a government-liaison role with the Commonwealth Bank as General Manager/Executive Vice President Government Finance.
 In July 2012, he was appointed Deputy Secretary of Ageing, Disability and Home Care (ADHC), within the NSW Department of Family and Community Services.

 During 2017, two articles in the Sydney Morning Herald noted that Longley was one of 10 directors of RSL LifeCare associated with allegations of misuse of funds, but no subsequent action has been taken against him.